Table of Contents

 The following are the types of dissolution/destruction that take place in the universe periodically:

 4.1.1 Pralay (every 4.32 billion years)

-What gets destroyed?
-When a pralay takes place, then the Earth region (Bhūlok) (along with the galaxies etc.), the Nether World (Bhuvarlok), the 7 regions of Hell (Pātāl), and Heaven (Swarga) get destroyed.
+- What is destroyed?
+When a pralay takes place, then the Earth region (Bhūlok) (along with the galaxies etc.), the Nether World (Bhuvarlok), the 7 regions of Hell (Pātāl), and Heaven (Swarga) are destroyed.